 Same with drugs.

-Um, and in general, health insurance companies as well love medicinal treatments over, say, therapeutic ones because it's way less expensive, it's it's much faster and quicker.
+And in general, health insurance companies as well love medicinal treatments over, say, therapeutic ones because it's way less expensive.

 Why is this medicinal treatment so kind of obscure?

-Now Naltrex actually developed to treat opioid addiction, not alcohol addiction.
+Now, naltrex actually developed to treat opioid addiction, not alcohol addiction.

 They were later acquired by DuPont.

-And I talked to a drug rep who at the time was working for DuPont, and they thought the execs at that company this was going to be the solution for heroin addiction, opioid addiction, uh morphine addiction, things like that.
+And they thought the execs at that company this was going to be the solution for heroin addiction, opioid addiction, morphine addiction, things like that.

-Um and then so the the resistance drug historically has not come from big pharma, it's come from rhythms, the rehab industrial complex, which are almost entirely not all of them, and this is changing, but they are based on 12-step principles and literature.
+It's come from The rehab industrial complex, which are almost entirely, not all of them, and this is changing, but they are based on 12-step principles and literature.

 And again, I don't have any problem with AA, it just didn't work for me.

-And so that's where the tension has been.
+And so, that's where the tension has been.

-And there's also, you know, in the US, we have this puritanical history.
+And there's also, you know, in the U.S., we have this puritanical history.

-I think people have this assumption that addiction, because addiction causes so much harm to society and to families and to the butt it's a public health nightmare that getting clean clean and sober should be a little bit painful, right?
+I think people have this assumption that addiction, because addiction causes so much harm to society and to families and to the it's a public health nightmare that getting clean clean and sober should be a little bit painful, right?

 There's a little bit of, I think, bitterness that's possibly an easy way out.

-And a lot of people who work in recovery got sober the old fashioned way.
+And a lot of people who work in recovery got sober the old-fashioned way.

 They did it the way, and there's nothing wrong with that by any means.